Rubusch/linux-c/00__basics/wait__01_static/README.md

 ## Notes

 Demonstrates a character device and a wait on reading event.
-This implementation shows the static approach
+This implementation shows the static approach.

 ---